Ju-Arrighi/streaming-api/README.md

 3 - I used Bundler to load TDD and debugger gems.
 Run bundle install.
 After it, you will have Rspec for TDD and Pry for the console.

-4 - Once you have the enviroment prepared run bin/rails db:create db:migrate.
-To populate your development database do bin/rails dev:setup.
+4 - Once you have the enviroment prepared run *bin/rails db:create db:migrate*.
+To populate your database do *bin/rails dev:setup*.

 5 - You can see the json data from your browser once you have your server o.
 As it is an API app, it good to have tools to verify the data.
 I use Postman and Curl.
 I suggest you to do the same.